dcubasoy/puppeteer-theater/Theater.md

   }
 ```

-- `Interaction`:  At some point you may find yourself needing to provide some information a bot after it has already begun running (a good use-case: linking an account to your app).
+- `Interaction`:  At some point you may find yourself needing to provide some information a bot after it has already begun running (a good use).
 Perhaps you need to prompt for a security question's answer, code, etc. Interaction is a very simple class that uses `Redis` to maintain a real-time interaction link between the user and the bot.

 I have written a basic React boilerplate that demonstrates how this works (see `classes/theater/shows/jokerstash`) for an example of interaction being used to communicate with a user.